tensorpack/tensorpack/examples/keras/README.md

 ### Note:

-Keras support is __not official__.
-Keras does not respect variable scopes or variable collections, which contradicts with TensorFlow conventions and tensorpack trainers.
+Keras does not respect variable scopes or variable collections, which contradicts with tensorpack trainers.
-Therefore, the support in tensorpack is experimental.
+Therefore Keras support is __experimental__.

 These simple examples can run within tensorpack smoothly, but note that a future version of Keras may break them (unlikely, though).